-A full but gentle Irish whiskey type malt whiskey with a full grain palate.
+A full but gentle Irish whiskey-type malt whiskey with a full-grain palate.

-First Impression: Nicely grainy, malty with the barley wafting out of the glass with hints of marmalade, figs and medjool dates.
+First Impression: Nicely grainy, malty with the barley wafting out of the glass with hints of marmalade, figs, and Medjool dates.

 Drinks: Any cocktail we found using an Irish whiskey worked well with this whiskey.
 Also a number of bourbon and rye cocktails.
-If you think of this as a cousin to a ry whiskey you cannot got too far wrong.
+If you think of this as a cousin to a rye whiskey you cannot get too far wrong.

-Bottle: A clear glass somewhat tall bell shaped whiskey bottle with nice clarity and good quality glass with a weighted thicker bottom to it, White silkscreened crest with name description etc., on the front and on the back the usual government warnings, along with a web address and a facebook “F” to let you know they are on Facebook too ( first time we have ever seen that on a bottle.Slightly bowed neck leads to lipped neck with a combination synthetic stopper with natural wood stopper for a tight but easy to open fit.
+Bottle: A clear glass somewhat tall bell-shaped whiskey bottle with nice clarity and good quality glass with a weighted thicker bottom to it, White silkscreened crest with name description, etc., on the front and on the back the usual government warnings, along with a web address and a Facebook “F” to let you know they are on Facebook too ( first time we have ever seen that on a bottle.
+A slightly bowed neck leads to a lipped neck with a combination synthetic stopper with natural wood stopper for a tight but easy to open fit.

-A wealth of information ( and style points for same) are on the labels of these bottles describing barrels and their history, Mash bill, fermentation, yeast filtration and batch numbers.
-For distilling geeks it does not get much better than this.
-Also there is a great label detailing their filtering and aging, To quote in full “The white floating crystals that may appear in your bottle are a natural byproduct of the barrel aging process.
+A wealth of information ( and style points for same) are on the labels of these bottles describing barrels and their history, Mash bill, fermentation, yeast filtration, and batch numbers.
+For distilling geeks, it does not get much better than this.
+Also, there is a great label detailing their filtering and aging, The following is information from their old label.
+It has since been removed but It is both humorous and useful information so we are quoting it verbatim – quote in full “The white floating crystals that may appear in your bottle are a natural byproduct of the barrel aging process.
 In short, they constitute much of the flavor that other distilleries filter out.
-We bottle above ambient temperature using a 0.5 micron filter, where many of the lipids from the aging process are fully soluble.
-At cooler temperatures these oils are driven out of solution and crystallize in the spirit.
+We bottle above ambient temperature using a 0.5-micron filter, where many of the lipids from the aging process are fully soluble.
+At cooler temperatures, these oils are driven out of solution and crystallize in the spirit.
 Need proof that it’s not cardboard floating in your whiskey?
 Shake the bottle and watch them dissolve into solution. ”

-A fairly bare bones site, but nicely and logically laid out
+A fairly bare-bones site, but nicely and logically laid out

 Facebook Page: https://www.facebook.com/pages/OBegley/1506482629575576

-As usual these days, the face book page is more up to date than the website.
+As usual these days, the Facebook page is more up to date than the website.